Agrihan: History

 In 1810, settlers from the Kingdom of Hawaii attempted to establish a settlement on Agrihan.
+A party of shipwrecked sailors from the sealing vessel Resource lived here for part of 1819.
 In the 1870s, the first coconut plantations were established.
 Adolph Capelle, a merchant from Brunswick in Germany, leased the island and exported copra, using around 20 seasonal workers from the Caroline Islands.
 Following the sale of the Northern Marianas by Spain to the German Empire in 1899, Agrihan was administered as part of German New Guinea.
 During this time, a private firm, the Pagan Society, owned by a German and a Japanese partner, developed more coconut plantations.
 However, severe typhoons in September 1905 and September 1907 destroyed the plantations and bankrupted the company.

 During World War I, Agrihan came under the control of the Empire of Japan and was subsequently administered as the South Seas Mandate.
 Following World War II, the island came under the control of the United States and was administered as part of the Trust Territory of the Pacific Islands.
 In 1967, the population was 94 people.
 Since 1978, the island has been part of the Northern Islands Municipality of the Commonwealth of the Northern Mariana Islands.
+In 1990, the population was just 25 people.

 Due to increased volcanic activity, the islanders were evacuated in August 1990 when an eruption was feared.
 However, by 1992, although there were 25 solfataras, a boiling hot spring and several steam vents, no eruption had taken place.
 In 2000, six people returned to live in one of the original four settlements on the island.
 However, per the 2010 census, Agrihan was uninhabited.
 Despite the data from the 2010 census, according to the Commonwealth of the Northern Mariana Islands Department of Lands, settlement has since been reestablished in one of the four original villages, and as of September 2005 there remain nine inhabitants on the island.
+The 2020 US census listed a population of 4.

 An expedition organized by John D. Mitchler and Reid Larson made the first known complete ascent to the summit of this peak on June 1, 2018.